sameedshoaibb/care-banking-platform/README.md

 ## Purpose

 A complete DevOps setup that automates building, testing, and deploying a banking app to Kubernetes.
-Uses **GitOps** so deployments sync automatically from Git.
+Uses **GitOps** so deployment sync automatically from Git.

 ## What's Inside

 ### Platform Folder
-Infrastructure setup for Kubernetes on a single VM.
+Infrastructure setup for Kubernetes on a single node.

 - **Terraform** - Sets up cloud infrastructure on Azure (VM, networking, security)
-- **Ansible** - Installs Docker, Kubernetes, Jenkins, and ArgoCD on the VM
+- **Ansible** - Installs Docker, Kubernetes, Jenkins, and ArgoCD on the node

 ### Care-Banking-App Folder
 The application and its deployment config.